SoldierChen/SoldierChen.github.io/_news/announcement_4.md

 related_posts: false
 ---

-The paper "Clementi: Efficient Load Balancing and Communication Overlap for Multi-FPGA Graph Processing" has been accepted to SIGMOD 2025.
+The paper "[Clementi: Efficient Load Balancing and Communication Overlap for Multi-FPGA Graph Processing](https://soldierchen.github.io/publications/)" has been accepted to **SIGMOD 2025**.